Tomekmularczyk/react-state-sequencer/README.md

 ```
 [![Edit 04j11v7pn0](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/04j11v7pn0)

-### Warning
+### WARNING

-It's an experimental idea, you may run into two issues:
+It's an experimental idea, and more like a fun project to do.
+You may run into two issues:
 - race conditions,
 - updating the unmounted component